SH1W4/eon-chess-v1/README.md

-# AEON Chess: Advanced Adaptive Chess AI
+# CHESS: Cultural Heritage & Evolution Symbiotic System

-> An intelligent chess ecosystem that combines traditional chess strategy with adaptive AI and machine learning.
+> An advanced chess ecosystem that combines traditional strategy with adaptive AI, cultural elements and symbiotic learning.

 ## 🚀 Project Overview

-AEON Chess is a sophisticated chess AI system that adapts to players' styles and strategies.
-It features an advanced evaluation engine with position analysis, learning capabilities, and dynamic gameplay adjustments.
-The system integrates cultural elements and adaptive learning to create a unique and challenging chess experience.
+CHESS is a sophisticated symbiotic system that adapts to players' cultural backgrounds and strategic styles.
+It features an advanced evaluation engine with position analysis, cultural profiling, learning capabilities, and dynamic gameplay adjustments.
+The system integrates cultural heritage elements and adaptive learning to create a unique and personalized chess experience.

 ## 📚 Documentação